Out of Cold? Keeping your Refrigerator Running

 2. What does the inside light do when the door closes?
 If that light bulb you use to see what's on your shelves is staying on when the door is closed, it could be heating up your fridge enough to throw off the temperature and warm your food.
 How can you check?
 Stick a butter knife between the gasket (the rubber-like seal around the edge) and close the door.
 If light shines out, the switch needs to be fixed.
 Until that happens, loosen or remove the bulb, so it stays off when the door is closed.

 3. Check for ice build-up.
-If you have a frost-free fridge and your freezer is packed with ice-build-up, you’ll need to defrost the freezer by unplugging it and call for service.
-We recommend doing this when it’s cold outside since you can use nature as a freezer/fridge in the meantime!
-Pack it in a cooler if you can, to avoid tempting wild animals into a quick snack
+If you have a frost-free fridge and your freezer is packed with ice build-up, you'll need to defrost the freezer by unplugging it and call for service.
+We recommend doing this when it's cold outside since you can use nature as a freezer or fridge in the meantime!
+Pack it in a cooler if you can, to avoid tempting wild animals into a quick snack.

 4. Re-pack the freezer.
 If you have a frost-free fridge and an upper freezer, it can be easy for food to stack and block the freezer vent.
 Move those packages of fries and green beans to the side so your vent can properly circulate air in the freezer.
 It's also important to only fill your freezer about three-quarters full so that cold air can circulate.